oggvaldo/GuidelineJS/README.md

-# eccola-interface
+# GuidelineJS
-Transforming the ECCOLA model into a System
+Using the ECCOLA model to base a AI Ethics system.